Academic English (CIP)

 - Type of assessment details

-- Attendance (75%); independent study (readings, model text analysis, reflective journal, drafting); active participation (peer reviews, presentations in small groups and before the whole class); timely electronic submissions of early and revised drafts as well as journal entries and summaries of three secondary sources; exam document with the final drafts of the following three texts: extended definition of a key concept, section of a literature review, introduction or discussion/conclusion; oral exam: seated presentation related to the chosen research project and a question-and-answer session with two examiners.
+- Active participation, as described in the programme curriculum, is required to qualify for the ordinary exam; independent study (readings, model text analysis, reflective journal, drafting); active participation (peer reviews, presentations in small groups and before the whole class); timely electronic submissions of early and revised drafts as well as journal entries and summaries of three secondary sources; exam document with the final drafts of the following three texts: extended definition of a key concept, section of a literature review, introduction or discussion/conclusion; oral exam: seated presentation related to the chosen research project and a question-and-answer session with two examiners.

 - Marking scale

 Criteria for exam assessment

 Dette er et kursus via tompladsordningen mod betaling på Åbent Universitet.
 Tilmeld dig og se aktuel prisoversigt på denne side.

 14 weeks: two sessions of 90 minutes per week; classes take place on South Campus, Amager.

 For questions regarding the schedule, please contact email@example.com.